ViewpointDepth: A New Dataset for Monocular Depth Estimation Under Viewpoint Shifts: Related Work

 \subsection{Self-supervised Monocular Depth Estimation}

 Depth estimation is a fundamental geometric task for 3D scene understanding.
 Self-supervised monocular depth estimation is a particular variant of this task that enables training networks without the use of explicit depth labels.
 Although it is an ill-posed problem, since multiple 3D scenes can generate the same 2D image, some deep learning techniques have shown good results.
 One of the first proposed approaches used the pretext task of reconstructing frames in a video sequence to force the network to learn a good depth estimation of the scene~\cite{zhou2017}.
 The depth network is trained alongside a pose network for the new frame to be rendered.
-Given a source frame at time $t$ and a target frame at $t+1$, each pixel $p_{t+1}$ can be back-projected to the source view using depth $D_t$ and pose $P_{t+1 \rightarrow t}$ predicted by the networks:

-In this way bilinear sampling can be used to synthesise $\hat{p}_{t+1}$ \cite{jaderberg2015}.
-A direct comparison of each pixel $i$ within each frame $t$ for training loss can then be used~\cite{zhou2017}:
+Given a source frame at time $t$ and a target frame at $t+1$, each pixel $p_{t+1}$ can be back-projected to the source view using depth $D_t$ and pose $P_{t+1 \rightarrow t}$ predicted by the networks: $p_t \sim KP_{t+1 \rightarrow t}K^{-1}p_{t+1}$.
+In this way bilinear sampling can be used to synthesise $\hat{p}_{t+1}$ \cite{jaderberg2015}, and a direct comparison of each pixel within each frame can then be used for training loss~\cite{zhou2017}.
 Inspired by this work,~\cite{godard2019} introduced multiple improvements, such as the use of a photometric error in the loss function combining L1 and SSIM~\cite{zhou2004}.
 The results were impressive, not only because they made state-of-the-art, but also given how close they were to stereo-based methods, proving the effectiveness of this paradigm.

 Over the years many works have built on top of this paradigm, implementing more effective and modern architectures.
 One of the first implementations of vision transformers~\cite{dosovitskiy2021} to tackle this problem was proposed in~\cite{zhao2022}.
 In particular, inspired by the MPViT architecture \cite{Lee_2022_CVPR}, the authors propose a Conv-stem block for the network encoder, in which they combine convolutional blocks with transformers.
 They observe that this enables modeling both local and global information in the frame, achieving state-of-the-art at the time of its release.